Breathing While Exercising

 Proper breathing while exercising is extremely important.
 Breathing is how we supply our cells, tissues and organs with oxygen.
-With proper breathing we help:
+Breathing while exercising is important to:

 When we inhale, we bring oxygen into our blood to distribute, and when we exhale, we purge our body of toxins and gases, such as carbon dioxide.
 Proper breathing involves inhaling and exhaling through your nose and breathing into your abdomen, not your chest.
 To ensure you are breathing correctly, your abs should rise before your chest.
 If you breathe rapidly with shallow breaths you will often experience a shortness of breath, stressing your heart and lungs.